USEPA/WNTR/documentation/gis.rst

     1  POINT (32.10000 67.60000)
     2  POINT (52.70000 86.30000)

-The following example uses the function :class:`~wntr.gis.snap` to snap valve locations to the nearest pipe.
+The following example uses the function :class:`~wntr.gis.snap` to snap valve locations to the nearest pipe within a tolerance of 5.0 degrees.

 .. doctest::
     :skipif: gpd is None